asha23/wp-seed/README.md

 Version 1.

 This is a simple Bootstrap seed theme with Bower and Gulp interactions.
+I have removed all bloat and unnecessary code from this theme, so it doesn't have multilanguage support, widgets, sidebars or any such clutter.
+It should be considered a base theme for developing using Advanced Custom Fields and using Wordpress as a pure CMS.

+Over the years I decided that widgets and widget areas were an unnecessary and bloated method to create content.
+I have almost 100% switched to creating these by hand.
+So you won't find these features in this theme.
+This theme is essentially as bare-bones as it comes.

+Of course, feel free to add them.

 	npm install
 	bower install